Maximus5/Scripts/PowerShell/GoogleCode-Issues/Readme.md

 Also, you may run script nightly to retrieve new Issues from GoogleCode and update your ToDo xml file

     powershell -NoProfile -Command "Import-Module {FullPath}\List.ps1 -ArgumentList update"

+Use powershell prompt and type commands, **hint** command will show brief list of functions with arguments